An introduction to the categorical p-adic Langlands program: Moduli stacks of (ϕ,Γ) -modules: the Banach case

 \begin{rem} As far as we are aware, there is no general dimension theory for formal algebraic stacks in the literature.
 It is, however, reasonable to think that such a theory exists, and that this dimension can be computed from the dimensions of the versal rings.
 This being the case, the results of~\cite{BIP} (which in particular compute the dimensions of unrestricted local Galois lifting rings) imply that ~$\cX_d$ will be equidimensional of dimension~$1+[F:\Qp]d^2$.
 Since its underlying reduced substack $\cX_{d,\red}$ is equidimensional of dimension $[F:\Qp]d(d-1)/2$, we see that $\cX_d$ should have $1+[F:\Qp]d(d+1)/2$ directions which are purely formal (including the $p$-adic direction).
 In particular, it is (provably) never a $p$-adic formal algebraic stack. \end{rem}

 \begin{rem} Again, as far as we are aware, there is no notion in the literature of what it means for a formal algebraic stack to be lci.
-We anticipate that reasonable definitions exist, and that $\cX_d$ is lci; again, this should follow from the results of~\cite{BIP} (which show that the unrestricted local Galois lifting rings are lci). \end{rem}
+We anticipate that reasonable definitions exist, and that $\cX_d$ is lci; again, this should follow from the results of~\cite{BIP} (which show that the unrestricted local Galois lifting rings are lci).
+(A version of this expectation is realized by Min in~\cite{min2024classicalityderivedemertongeestack}, which shows that a natural derived variant of~$\cX_d$ is in fact classical.) \end{rem}